btk44/raspberrypi-server/README.md

+## --- documentation in progress --- to be continued...
+July 15th 😉

 ## Simple home server with Raspberry Pi and Docker

 The goal of this project is to prepare a home server using Raspberry Pi 4B computer.
 I decided to run everything using docker so all the apps I would use there would be contenerized (self-hosted).
 The server will have two disks - one for the operating system and keeping data and the second just for making backup.